mabelvj/doc.scrapinghub.com/autoextract.rst

-query timed out                                                  10 minutes time out for query reached malformed url                                                    URL cannot be parsed non-HTTP schemas are not allowed                                 Only http and https schemas are allowed Downloader error: No response (network301)                       Redirects are not supported Downloader error: No visible elements                            There are no visible elements in downloaded content Downloader error: http304
+query timed out                                                  10 minutes time out for query reached malformed url                                                    URL cannot be parsed non-HTTP schemas are not allowed                                 Only http and https schemas are allowed Domain ... is occupied, please retry in ... seconds              Per-domain rate limiting was applied.
+It is recommended to retry after the specified interval.
+Downloader error: No response (network301)                       Redirects are not supported Downloader error: No visible elements                            There are no visible elements in downloaded content Downloader error: http304